 - Self service solutions also called chatbot platforms:

 - Self-service solutions with GUI: Build your bot with using a simple Graphical User Interface (GUI) by dragging and dropping components.
 This is not the best approach to build a sophisticated bot but you can build a relatively simple bot very quickly.

 - End-to-end solutions: This is the fastest way to building your company’s bot.
 Specify what your bot needs to do and get a vendor to build it end-to-end.
-Depending on your specifications and the vendor, price will vary greatly.
-In most cases after your bot is built, clients would have access to a panel through which they can further customize functionality of the bot.
+Depending on your specifications and the chatbot service provider, price varies greatly.
+In most cases, after your bot is built, clients would have access to a panel through which they can further customize functionality of the bot.

 Decide whether to buy or build and cut your search time by half